Design Brief Featured Image

 We want our redesigned website to reflect our brand identity better, drive more traffic to our services, and increase email newsletter sign-ups by 25% by the end of our next fiscal quarter.

-Step 4: The design brief’s target audience
+Step 4: Identify the target audience

 The next section of your brief covers the who of it all.
-Not so much related to who you are as a company requesting a design, but who the project is targeted to.

 This is where the client commissioning the project will describe their ideal customer, audience, user personas, and use cases.
-This design is like your first impression—a way to show customers that you have a solution to a specific problem they are facing and that your project meets their needs.

 It is crucial for the designer to understand their client’s target audience through this request to meaningfully connect with those customers’ needs.